viviaxenov/rJKOtt/README.md

   - An [example](https://viviaxenov.github.io/rJKOtt/_include/notebooks/ex_sampling.html) with explanation of basic theory
   - Tests  &ndash; TBD
 ## Citation
 Aksenov, Vitalii, and Martin Eigel.
-"An Eulerian approach to regularized JKO scheme with low-rank tensor decompositions for Bayesian inversion." [arXiv preprint arXiv:2411.12430](https://arxiv.org/abs/2411.12430) (2024).
+"An Eulerian approach to regularized JKO scheme with low-rank tensor decompositions for Bayesian inversion."
+Journal of Scientific Computing 105.1 (2025): 3.